-The Industrial Pretreatment Program in Spokane County implements the Clean Water Act requirements to control pollutants in wastewater from industrial facilities, before they reach the treatment plant.
-Without proper pretreatment, these pollutants have the potential to interfere with the operation of the treatment plant or pass through untreated into the Spokane River.
+The Industrial Pretreatment Program in Spokane County implements the Clean Water Act requirements to control pollutants in wastewater from industrial facilities before they reach the treatment plant.
 The Pretreatment Program is approved and overseen by the Washington State Department of Ecology and administered by Spokane County.

 The principal objectives of the Pretreatment Program are: